shanny01/benchmark/README.md

 You can follow the tutorial below to get started using benchmark for the benchmark analysis of the prediction algorithms.

-The input of the package is text files with predicted cell-cell interactions and the outputs are precision-recall curves and tables of precision-recall values.
+The input of the package is text files with predicted cell-cell interactions and the outputs are precision-recall curves and precision-recall values.
 Required data and formats can be prepared as follows:

 1: return a list of predicted ligand-receptor interactions with its own format and significance assessment by the prediction algorithms;

-2: summarize the results using the sum of ligand-receptor scores, the number of significant ligand-receptor pairs, or other modes as the weight of cell-cell interactions;
+2: summarize the results using the sum of ligand-receptor scores, the number of significant ligand-receptor pairs, or directly using Bray-Curtis score and the enrichment score as the overall weight of cell-cell interactions;

 3: unify the coding of cell types in Step 2 to cell type class in CITEdb;